ralph-tice/hoverfree/README.md

 Philosophy:
 ===========

-HoverFree should be free to use and help people preview a linked image.
+HoverFree will be free to use and help people preview a linked image.

-HoverFree should never inject advertising, referral links, adware, spyware, etc.
+HoverFree will never inject advertising, referral links, adware, spyware, etc.

-HoverFree should never track or record browsing activity.
+HoverFree will never track or record browsing activity.